 She supported the fact that the market is recovering with Bitcoin showing a bullish signal at above daily Ichimoku cloud in the technical analysis.

 However, GP Bullhound is warning that many institutional investors are already into crypto with the intention of cashing in on the action that brought Bitcoin up to $20,000 in December last year.
 They are ready to and the report from the company warns that cryptocurrencies could suffer massive correction as a result.

-For instance, their entry, according to the report, could lead more retail players to buying in at extremely high prices and this would later send the market crashing.
-This would definitely be greatly useful information for any one single investor to time a perfect exit when the right time comes.
+For instance, their entry, according to the report, could lead more retail players to buy in at extremely high prices and this would later send the market crashing.
+This would definitely be greatly useful information for anyone single investor to time a perfect exit when the right time comes.

 The report, however, alludes to the fact that the ICO environment is more mature now and after many scams, many people would choose to first see products before buying in.
 This, the report says, is a positive trend that could see prices spike.

 Other news this week include the fact that South Korea could soon make it legal for startups to raise money through ICOs instead of having to move abroad to do so.
 This is after the Democratic Party of Korea proposed a new bill to that effect.
 However, ICOs would be under tight supervision by the Financial Services Commission (FSC) and the Ministry of Science and ICT.

 Meanwhile, Goldman Sachs has officially announced it will open a crypto trading desk (Bitcoin contracts based on Bitcoin prices) and although the date is not set yet, it could be starting to trade in the coming weeks.
 Although the move will likely help markets for cryptocurrencies, it might appear to be some form of increased crypto acceptance and institutionalization.